 Genevieve Keller Send E-mail.

-We love our children so much, and we can get so overwhelmed…
+We love our children so much, and yet we can get so overwhelmed…

-We so want to support them and guide them, and we get flustered and loose track of what really matters as we are trying to get out the door…
+We so want to support them and guide them, and yet we get flustered and lose track of what really matters as we are trying to get to an appointment on time…

-We have prepared everything for a great outing, we have snacks, drinks, diapers, toys, books, change of clothes, and then we snap at our child and it becomes a power struggle…
+We have prepared everything for a great outing (snacks, drinks, diapers, toys, books, change of clothes), and then we snap at our child and it becomes a power struggle…

 Does this sound familiar?